Deliberate Export

 not let the user rename the column headings or choose a different value

-).
-Tiled focuses on getting you the precisely
+separator from the default (,).
+Tiled focuses on getting you the precise

 data you want, not on formatting it “just so”.
 To do more refined export, use